 Instead of just drinking cow milk, we often replace it with different kind of plant milks.
 They are rich in protein and depending on your choice of nuts and seeds, also high in minerals and vitamins.
 All you need is a high speed blender and a cheesecloth.
 Nuts can be pretty expensive, so if you want to try another more economical plant milk you should try oat.
 Just replace the nuts in this recipe for oat, and strain it more carefully.

-1 cup nuts (raw almonds, hazelnuts, cashew nuts, etc)
+1 cup nuts or seeds or a mix (raw almonds, hazelnuts, cashew nuts, sesame, hemp etc)

-1 tbsp spices (vanilla bean, cardamom seeds, cinnamon sticks or cloves)
+1 tsp spices (vanilla bean, cardamom seeds, cinnamon sticks or cloves)

 The milk keeps for about three days in an air-tight jar in the refrigerator.